 Southerners consider themselves more dynamic and tend to see Hanoi as a quaint, sleepy town.
 They have been more exposed to Western ways, whereas the north is more influenced by neighboring China and by communist central planning.”

-Many Vietnamese will say that one of the main differences between north and south Vietnam is that Hanoi or North Vietnam is more traditional and has more government control.
+Many Vietnamese will say that one of the main differences between North and South Vietnam is that Hanoi or North Vietnam is more traditional and has more government control.
 Saigon or Ho Chi Minh City is seen as more open and relaxed.

 9. Saigon Has Two Names, and Hanoi Has One

-Most people know Saigon by its other name Ho Chi Minh City.
-Ho Chi Minh City is the official name of Saigon, but today many people use both Saigon and Ho Chi Minh City interchangeably.
+Most people know Saigon by its other name, Ho Chi Minh City.
+Ho Chi Minh City is the official name of Saigon, but today, many people use both Saigon and Ho Chi Minh City interchangeably.
 People from overseas usually understand that Saigon and Ho Chi Minh City are the same places.

 So even though Saigon and Hanoi are both in Vietnam, there are some very distinct differences between both places.
-Saigon and Hanoi are in Vietnam but have different languages, food, culture, history, and feel.
+Saigon and Hanoi are in Vietnam but have different languages, food, cultures, history, and feel.

 At A Bus On A Dusty Road, we talk about travel, life, and ex-pat living.
 We are all about “Living Life As A Global Citizen.”
 We explore social, cultural, and economic issues and travel.